ExceptionHasOccured/InTime/docs/hardware.md

 **Green light:**
 - Timer has started counting
-- Every millisecond the variable *timeElasped* is increased by one
+- Every 50 milliseconds the variable *timeElasped* is increased by one

 **Red light, Blinking:**